zanesterling/rts/LOG.md

 # Development log

+## 2024-02-19
+Today I'll make some obstacles, and have the units bump into them.

 ## 2024-02-18
 Today I want to swap out the rendering of units to use sprites from the sprite sheet.